|

 actuators which respond to the outputs of the control system.

-The system known as CAN ( Controller Area Network) may use a signal from one sensor for several functions, for example
+databus system may utilise a signal from one sensor for several functions, for example

 a speed sensor signal may be used for not only the speedometer reading but also linked to traction control, anti lock braking,